esper-io/dev-docs/docs/home/provisioner.md

 ![](./assets/OLD_DASHBOARD/prov3_12.png)

-vii.Now you can see your connected device here:
+vii.
+Now you can see your connected device here:

 ![](./assets/OLD_DASHBOARD/prov3_13.png)